Sangar-M/E-Commerce-Platform/README.md

+E-commerce Webpage
-This fully functional e-commerce webpage is built with HTML, CSS, and JavaScript, using Firebase for real-time data and authentication.
-Features include secure user registration and login, dynamic product listings with sorting/filtering, a real-time shopping cart, order management, and a responsive design optimized for both desktop and mobile devices.
+This project is a fully functional e-commerce webpage built using HTML, CSS, and JavaScript, with Firebase as the backend for real-time data handling and authentication.

+Features
+User Authentication: Secure user registration and login using Firebase Authentication.
+Product Listings: Dynamic product display with sorting and filtering options.
+Shopping Cart: Add, remove, and update items in the cart with real-time updates.
+Order Management: Users can place orders and view order history.
+Responsive Design: Optimized for both desktop and mobile devices.
+Technologies Used
+Frontend: HTML, CSS, JavaScript
+Backend: Firebase (Firestore, Authentication)